-Ernst & Young LLP, the external auditor, has highlighted two (2) key audit matters in its independent auditor's report for FY2022, found under the section entitled "Independent Auditor's Report - Key Audit Matters" of this annual report.
+Ernst & Young LLP, the external auditor, has highlighted two (2) key audit matters in its independent auditor's report for FY2023, found under the section entitled "Independent Auditor's Report - Key Audit Matters" of this annual report.
 They were:

-- (1) Carrying value of property, plant and equipment; and - (2) Accounting for investment in Xuzhou YinJian LumChang Real Estate Development Co., Ltd ("XZYJLC").
+- (1) Accounting for investment in Xuzhou YinJian LumChang Real Estate Development Co., Ltd ("XZYJLC"); and - (2) Carrying value of property, plant and equipment.